gbolo/ansible-role-docker/README.md

 docker_service_enable: true
 ## name group for docker socket file
 docker_group: "docker"
+## should we install python-docker-py for ansible docker modules?
+docker_install_py_module: false

 # Proxy related ----------------------------------------------------------------
 ## should docker daemon use a proxy for outbound connections?